-So, you’ve recently decided to buy your first home.
+So, you’ve recently decided to buy a home.
 First of all—congratulations!
-We know you’ve been working hard to pay your credit cards down, boost your credit score, and scrape together a modest down payment in the process.
-Things have been tough, but the fun has only just begun.
+We know you’ve been working hard to pay down your credit cards, boost your credit score, and scrape together a modest down payment in the process.
+Your hard work is paying off!

-Buying your first home can be a time consuming, complicated process.
-With the right agent by your side, much of that stress can be mediated or avoided altogether.
-However, a good agent can only take you so far if your goals are not clear.
+Buying a home can be a time consuming, complicated process.
+With the right agent by your side, much of that stress can be mitigated or avoided altogether.
+However, a good agent can only take you so far if you’re not clear on your goals and needs.

-Take some time to determine the priorities of your dream home, from choosing the best neighborhood to the right number of bathrooms.
-As you do so, consider one important question that will guide the course of your home search: Should I buy a new construction home or renovate an existing (possibly older) home?
+It’s time to determine the priorities of your dream home, from choosing the best neighborhood to the right number of bathrooms.
+As you do so, consider one important question that will guide the course of your home search: Should I buy a new construction home or renovate an existing (possibly older) fixer-upper?

 Let’s take a look at the pros and cons of each purchase:

 New Construction Homes

 Move-in Ready – Obviously, newly built homes don’t require you to pull up old carpet or repaint the walls before you move in.
 If you’re looking for the quickest path to being settled in a home of your own, new homes are the best bet.

 Floor Plan – If you invest in a custom-built home, you are sure to get a floor plan that matches your lifestyle—because you get to pick the design.
 If you work with the architect early in the construction, you may even be able to pick custom finishes.

 Energy Efficiency – New homes are held to higher insulation and efficiency standards than older homes that are being resold.
 New homes also tend to have newer appliances.
 Quality windows and an efficient washer will equal significant savings over time.